funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 author: funvill
 ---

 In the year of 2015-2016 the Vancouver hackspace has devloped a poisonous environment.
 The culture at VHS has gotten so bad that it is actively encouraging and rewarding bad behavior.
-I use to have pride4 that I was a VHS member, now I am ashamed to be apart of this group.
+I use to have pride that I was a VHS member, now I am ashamed to be apart of this group.

 VHS use to be a place where people could ask questions and get help with there projects while helping out others.
 Now people asking questions get ignored, or worst ridiculed for asking a dumb question.
 People have stopped showing off their projects.
 VHS is no longer a friendly, welcoming place.